Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Introduction

-The intrinsic reason that Bayes optimal labels can be inferred from the noisy data while clean labels cannot is that Bayes optimal labels are the labels that \textit{maximize} the \textit{clean class posteriors} while clean labels are sampled from the \textit{clean class posteriors}.
-In the presence of label noise, the labels that \textit{maximize} the \textit{noisy class posteriors} could be identical to those that \textit{maximize} the \textit{clean class posteriors} (Bayes optimal labels) under mild conditions~\cite{cheng2017learning}.
-Therefore some instances' Bayes optimal labels can be inferred from their \textit{noisy class posteriors} while their clean labels are impossible to infer since the \textit{clean class posteriors} are unobservable, as shown in Figure~\ref{fig:motivation}. \textit{\textbf{{(b) The feasible solution space of the Bayes label transition matrix is much smaller than that of the clean label transition matrix.}}} This is because that Bayes optimal labels have less uncertainty compared with the clean labels.
-The transition matrix defined by Bayes optimal labels and the noisy labels is therefore \textit{sparse} and can be estimated more efficiently with the same amount of training data.
+Studying the transition between Bayes optimal distribution and noisy distribution is considered advantageous to that of studying the transition between clean distribution and noisy distribution.
+The main reason is due to that the \textit{class posteriors} of \textit{Bayes optimal labels} are \textit{one-hot vectors} while those of clean labels are not.
+Two advantages can be introduced by this to better estimate the instance-dependent transition matrix: \textit{\textbf{(a) A set of examples with theoretically guaranteed Bayes optimal labels can be collected out of noisy data}}.
+The intrinsic reason that Bayes optimal labels can be inferred from the noisy data while clean labels cannot is that the Bayes optimal labels are \textit{deterministic} while clean labels are \textit{stochastic}; the Bayes optimal labels are the labels that \textit{maximize} the \textit{clean class posteriors} while clean labels are sampled from the \textit{clean class posteriors}.
+In the presence of label noise, the labels that \textit{maximize} the \textit{noisy class posteriors} could be identical to those that \textit{maximize} the \textit{clean class posteriors} (Bayes optimal labels) under mild conditions; \textit{e.g.,} see, ~\citet{cheng2017learning}.
+Therefore some instances' Bayes optimal labels can be inferred from their \textit{noisy class posteriors} while their clean labels are impossible to infer since the \textit{clean class posteriors} are unobservable, as shown in Figure~\ref{fig:posterior}. \textit{\textbf{{(b) The feasible solution space of the Bayes-label transition matrix is much smaller than that of the clean-label transition matrix.}}} This is because that Bayes optimal labels have less uncertainty compared with the clean labels.
+The transition matrix defined by Bayes optimal labels and the noisy labels therefore has less hypothesis complexity~\cite{liu2017algorithmic}, and can be estimated more efficiently with the same amount of training data.